 As a kind of anthropologist, Stijn Van Dorpe describes Eté 78 as a micro-environment.
 He started exploring the space and its surroundings, and investigating its mechanisms and potentiality of art.
-This micro-environment includes a number of spaces such as the exhibition space, the ‘give away’ library, the private collector's house, the social housing project (Fonds du Logement) on the other side of the street, a centre for vocational training of refugees (Convivial)... as well as the protagonists related to these spaces: the artist himself, the owners, the art collector, the curator, the civil servants of Fonds du Logement, the teachers of Convivial, etc.
+This micro-environment includes a number of spaces such as the exhibition space, a give away library in the street, the private collector's house, a offices of a social housing service (Fonds du Logement) on the other side of the street, a centre for vocational training of refugees (Convivial)... as well as the protagonists related to these spaces: the artist himself, the owners, the art collector, the curator, the civil servants of Fonds du Logement, the teachers of Convivial, etc.

 Van Dorpe approached the whole context of this micro-environment as a kind of test case to analyse and open up the art space and the relational positions floating around it.
 In describing this opening up of different spaces towards one another, this creation of interstices between them, the artist refers to the notion of third space.
 Van Dorpe considers third spaces as situated between institutional art spaces & other places created by society.
 For him they generate the possibility to open up the ecology of the art field to a wider society.

 Stijn Van Dorpe developed two approaches for the creation of his work at Eté 78:

 -In collaboration with the team of Caveat, and as part of the work, the artist will reconsider 'the contract' by drafting them in a 'relational' form.
 He reflects on the following relationships:

 - the artist and Caveat (to be concluded)